katerinaelsasser/st-lucia/README.md

 help sell the holiday.

 #### User Stories
-As a user, I want to see the map of the island.
+As a user, I want to see a map of the island.

 As a user, I want a clear display and can be understood.